coderofsalvation/coderofsalvation.github.io/_posts/2017-04-12-chromebook-survival-guide-for-linux-nodejs-developers.md

 ## Why did i move to chromebook?

-Well, basically curiosity, and a hunger for:
+Well, basically curiosity, and my quest for:

 <img src="/public/img/simplicity.jpg">

+* I work with google chrome 24/7
-* I love google chrome + working 12hr without power
+* I would love using it 12hr without power
 * I wanted an easypeasy stable linux environment with minimal gui
 * I prefer letting the Chromium/Google-team take care of updates/security etc.
-* Simplify my workflow

-Basically i want to spend less time on configuring non-trivial linux-stuff.
-Linux desktops/windowmanagers are fun, dangerously fun (to keep tinkering with).
 But most importantly:

-* I mostly use terminal/websites/webapps/android apps anyways
+* In the last years i find myself I using terminal/websites/webapps/android apps, instead of desktop apps.

-> I googled/youtubed people who were running dockers and ubuntu in a chroot, so i figured there's plenty room for tinkering if needed.
+> I googled/youtubed people who were running dockers and ubuntu in a chroot, so i figured there's plenty room for desktop apps if needed.

 ## This took me 5 mins after I got my chromebook: